 Very movingly, Strauss’ final resting place is right next to his dear friend and fellow musician, Johannes Brahms.

 Strauss Music Events

 Between you and me (and the rest of the internet community) I have a hard time recommending a dedicated Johann Strauss music event that is not touristic.
 However, quite a few Austrians like to dance to Johann Strauss, see a Strauss operetta or enjoy him on Sunday classical radio together with their breakfast roll.
-I myself do get emotional every time Austrian Airlines plays the Danube Waltz when we land in Vienna!
+If you book a flight with Austrian Airlines you will most likely listen to the Danube Waltz when you land in Vienna!